Asymmetries of Service: Interdependence and Synchronicity

 \subsection{Formalizing the Shape Characterizations of Performance}

-To be able to properly describe the shape of the throughput or any other performance metric, let us first classify certain structures which connect our analysis to the observations of the empirical literature.
-Hence, to close this section, let us define a pair of contrasting function classes.
+To be able to properly describe the shape of the throughput or any other performance metric, let us first classify certain structures which connect our analysis to the observations of the empirical literature. \editTwo{To} close this section, we now define a pair of contrasting function classes.
 First, in Definition~\ref{uDef}, we provide analytic analogs for two of the conceptual shapes of interest, \editTwo{U-shaped and inverted-U-shaped}.